Page title

 Based on the evidence provided, the body corporate that has nominated you is not registered with [insert relevant authority] and is unable to nominate you to vote on its behalf.

-Claimant’s business is not a body corporate
+Claimant’s business is not a body corporate.

 The entity that has nominated you is not a body corporate as it is a [insert relevant details].

 e.g. A trust, which is a financial relationship between a trustee and beneficiary.
 A sole trader, which is a natural person with an Australian Business Number.
-A partnership, which is a legal relationship between 2 or more people.
+A partnership, which is a legal relationship between two or more people.

 To be eligible to be enrolled as a nominee of a body corporate under section 4.31(1G) of the Local Government Act 1995, you must be nominated by a body corporate that owns or occupies property in the [local government district/ward].

-Claimant has failed to provide a nomination from the body corporate
+Claimant has failed to provide a nomination from the body corporate.

 You have not provided a nomination from the body corporate that owns/occupies the property at [insert address].